 Several oceanic currents meet in the island group.
 This has led to an abundance of marine life that has few equals anywhere in the world.
 The mixed temperature range underwater delivers a fascinating and rarely seen mix of tropical and temperate fish species.

 Many divers are drawn to the Galapagos by the presence of large schools of rays and sharks, which are encountered year round.
 Various species of turtle breed in the islands, whilst endemic marine iguanas have adapted to local conditions, feeding off the sea algae that thrives in the waters that surround the islands.
-Inquisitive seals and penguins provide divers with unforgettably thrilling shows as they perform their aquatic acrobatic displays.
-Occasionally divers are afforded an encounter with some of the islands rare species like Mola Mola, flightless Cormorants and Port Jackson Sharks.
+Inquisitive fur seals and penguins provide divers with unforgettably thrilling shows as they perform their aquatic acrobatic displays.
+Occasionally divers are afforded an encounter with some of the islands rare species like Mola Mola, flightless Cormorants and the Galapagos Bullhead shark.

 Whale Sharks and more Whales